Humboldt Broncos return to ice 5 months after bus crash

 HUMBOLDT, Saskatchewan — Brayden Camrud and Derek Patter were back on the ice for the Humboldt Broncos on Wednesday night in the team’s first game since 10 teammates and six other people were killed in a bus crash.

-Camrud and Patter are the only two survivors back with the junior hockey team.
-In a game televised in Canada and the United States, the Broncos faced the Nipawin Hawks, the team they were travelling to face the night of the April crash with a tractor-trailer.
+Camrud and Patter are the only survivors back with the junior hockey team.
+In a game televised commercial-free in Canada and the United States, the Broncos faced the Nipawin Hawks, the team they were travelling to face the night of the April crash with a tractor-trailer.
+The Broncos will board a bus again Friday to head to Nipawin for a rematch.

 “In the wake of this tragedy, Humboldt has shown incredible resilience and strength,” Canadian Prime Minister Justin Trudeau said during a Liberal caucus meeting in Saskatoon.
 “Canadians were quick to share their love, support, generosity and kindness in a moment when it was so desperately needed.
 So to the people of Humboldt, know that we are with you.
 Know that we will continue to support you as you heal.”